csdurfee/csdurfee.github.io/content/the-unstreaky-GOAT.md

 ![lebron-miss-streaks](/img/lebron-miss-streaks.png)

 He has slightly more 1 and 2 shot make/miss streaks than expected, and fewer streaks of 5-6 or more.
+It's notable that it cuts both ways

-Previously I discussed that players could cause unstreakiness because they "go get a bucket" when the "shot isn't falling" -- in other words, they take higher percentage shots when they're on a cold streak.
-They might try to draw contact from a defender, and if they do get fouled, it only counts as a shot attempt if the shot goes in.
+Previously I discussed that players could cause unstreakiness because they *go get a bucket* when the *shot isn't falling* -- in other words, they take higher percentage shots when they're on a cold streak.
+They might try to draw contact from a defender, and if they do get fouled, it only counts as a shot attempt if the shot goes in, which makes it easier to break streaks of misses.
 On the other hand, they might take risky "heat check" shots when they are performing relatively well because they feel like they can't miss.

-To capture "hot" versus "cold", I decided to track the FG% over the previous 5 shots in the game.
+To capture *hot* versus *cold*, I decided to track the FG% over the previous 5 shots in the game.
 So, it's undefined for the player's first 5 shots of the game, then defined from the 6th on.
 Because LeBron is such a high volume scorer and has been for so many years, that's still a lot of data to look at.

 here are the number of shot attempts by LeBron by each "last 5" shooting percentage.